tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   WAPT install behavior

-For instance when removing a package the following steps are done :
+For instance when removing a package the following steps are taken :

 * :file:`setup.py` content is retrieved from WAPT agent database located in :file:`C:\\Program Files (x86)\\wapt\\db\\waptdb.sqlite`
 * Software uninstall from registry :command:`UninstallString` is executed